These projects are currently being conducted by the Lake City Fisheries Research staff as lead or co-investigators:

 Invasive Species Project - Zooplankton Investigations in Select Habitats of the Mississippi River.

-Objectives - With the likely invasion of the planktivorous Asian carp into the entire Upper Mississippi River System (UMRS), changes in native plankton communities are to be expected.
+Objectives - With the likely invasion of the planktivorous invasive carp into the entire Upper Mississippi River System (UMRS), changes in native plankton communities are to be expected.
 This study will provide baseline zooplankton community information and a basis for understanding ecosystem changes that may occur due to the invasion of exotic species in the UMRS.
-Also, this study will provide insight into zooplankton size structure and abundance in the UMRS before and after Asian carp invasion, Lake Pepin's contribution of the larger macrozooplankton to the UMRS, and develop relationships between the zooplankton community and water quality.
+Also, this study will provide insight into zooplankton size structure and abundance in the UMRS before and after invasive carp invasion, Lake Pepin's contribution of the larger macrozooplankton to the UMRS, and develop relationships between the zooplankton community and water quality.

 Suspended Sediment Study - Effects of six-hour suspended sediment treatments on white sucker and smallmouth bass in an artificial stream.